dkfz-unite/unite-feed-donors/Docs/api-donors-models.md

 **`KpsBaseline`** - KPS baseline.
 - Type: _Number_
-- Limitations: Integer, greater or equal to 0, less than 100
+- Limitations: Integer, greater or equal to 0, less or equal to 100
 - Example: `90`

 **`SteroidsBaseline`** - Steroids baseline.